Preparing for your studies

 Plan your studies

 As a student on a part-time programme, we recommend that you take between 1-2 courses per semester.
-For many of you starting in September, we have two compulsory courses which we’d encourage you to take.
-These are ‘Theories and Politics of Social Justice’ in Semester 1 and ‘Community Engagement: Co-constructing Knowledge with Communities’ in Semester 2.
+For those starting in January, your first compulsory course will be ‘Community Engagement: Co-constructing Knowledge with Communities.’
 You are also able to study another optional course alongside one of these if you wish.
-Please get in touch with your Student Adviser as soon as possible and they will support you in this process.
+Please get in touch with your Student Adviser as soon as possible and they will support you in this process

 Please note that students on intermittent routes (including the PGCert, PGDip and the 2-6 year MSc) need to study a minimum of 60 credits over each two years of enrolled study.
 You’ll have an opportunity to choose from a wider variety of courses after Easter, when Student Advisers will be gathering your course preferences for the 2026-27 academic year.